DHBW-TINF24F/Team6-BaSyx-DPP-API/PROJECT/SAS/TINF24F_SAS_Team_6_0v1.md

 #### **Scope:**

 The architecture described here covers frontend, backend and API specifications.
-The following areas are considered out of scope: BaSyx software architecture *(mainly Vue.js & Java SpringBoot)*.
+The following areas are considered out of scope: BaSyx software architecture.

 <br>